91㽶ɫƵ

 Is public liability insurance a legal requirement?

-Can I get public liability cover if I am self-employed?
+Can I get cover today?

 Does public liability insurance cover my contractors?